christhng/taproject/database/README.md

 # Data Description

+The data is for demonstration purposes only.

 ## Main Tables

 Jiakbot main tables.
 Contain businesses, their categories and reviews and most importantly the statement and response pairs.

 * **businesses**
     * biz_id - TEXT